Beagles Arriving in December

 Meet Scooter - he's a friendly little guy from Virginia.
 Scooter is 4 - 5 yrs old and weighs about 25 lbs.
 Scooter is a silly, playful little guy.
 He loves running around sniffing, like all beagles.
 He's friendly, gets along well with other dogs, is doing well with his crate-training.
 Scooter seems housebroken, he loves affection and snuggling with people.
 Scooter has arrived and is ready for visits.

-Rupert was an owner surrender in Tennessee.
-He's a happy, tail-wagging boy who is always looking for a playmate.
-He's friendly and loving and has a sunny disposition.
-Ruppert is a beagle mix - he's abouot 2 yrs old and weighs about 30 lbs.
+Ruthie was an owner surrender in Tennessee.
+She's a tail-wagging girl who is always looking for fun.
+She has a sort of sad face, but she is a happy girl!
+She's friendly and loving and has a sunny disposition.
+Ruthie is a beagle mix - she's about 2 yrs old and weighs about 40 lbs.
 Arriving in mid-November.

 Meet Chance he is a 35-40 lb beagle/hound mix.
 Chance loves life!
 Chance loves to run and play with other dogs, loves water, loves to play with toys!!
 Chance would do best with children over 7 years of age that are big enough to run and play with him.
 Chance knows some basic commands like "sit" and "leave it".
 He is crate trained and house trained.
 Chance would benefit from some continued basic obedience work, but he is easily trained as he is food motivated (you have to love hounds for that).

 Chance walks well on a leash and does not pull too much.
 Chance loves his people and loves to hang out with them.
 He enjoys "hoof chews" while he is lounging with his people.
 Chance has a middle of the road energy level and would do well with a consistent schedule with daily walks/hikes and play time with other dogs.
 Chance is a little too interested in cats - so no cats please.
 Won't you consider taking a chance on "Chance"?